(163899) 2003 SD220

-' is a sub-kilometer asteroid and tumbling slow rotator, classified as near-Earth object and potentially hazardous asteroid of the Aten group, which orbit the Sun between Venus and Earth.
+' is a sub-kilometer asteroid and tumbling slow rotator, classified as a near-Earth object and potentially hazardous asteroid of the Aten group, which orbit the Sun between Venus and Earth.
 Its orbital period of 0.75 years means that it orbits the Sun about 4 times for every 3 of the Earth.
 It was discovered on 29 September 2003, by astronomers of the Lowell Observatory Near-Earth-Object Search at Anderson Mesa Station near Flagstaff, Arizona.